Skip to main content

 3. Cats that are fearful of people and prefer the company of other cats or other animals.

-The barn and working cat program reach out to those with an active barn, horse stable, warehouse, plant nursery, or other suitable location with safe outbuildings.
+The barn and working cat program reaches out to those with an active barn, horse stable, warehouse, plant nursery, or other suitable location with safe outbuildings.
 Having a barn cat or working cats will help control the rodent population.
-The cats will be helping the property owner while the property owner provides the cats with a safe place to live.
+The cats will help the property owner while the property owner provides the cats with a safe place to live.
 There is no risk of unwanted litters because these cats are already spayed or neutered.

 All cats available for adoption to barns or other non-traditional facilities are spayed or neutered and vaccinated prior to leaving the shelter.
 When a barn cat(s) is adopted, Animal Services staff will share information with you on how to acclimate the cat(s) to the new environment and make them feel at home.

-There is no adoption fee but donations are welcome to help Animal Services cover some of their medical costs.
-Since many of these cats thrive on the company of other cats, Animal Services encourages clients to adopt more than one cat at one time.
+There is no adoption fee, but donations are welcome to help Animal Services cover some of their medical costs.
+Since many of these cats thrive in the company of other cats, Animal Services encourages clients to adopt more than one cat at one time.

 Those who adopt the barn cats agree to give them: